Part B: Ocean Acidification - A Risky Shell Game?

 - If exposure to a more acidic pH caused a decline in some sea urchin populations, how might this affect the storage of carbon in ocean sediments?
 Why?

 - What additional research do you think would need to be done to fully explore the effects of ocean acidification on the oceanic biological pump?

-Explore the predicted effects of increasing ocean acidification on coral reefs using this NOAA interactive.
+- Explore the predicted effects of increasing ocean acidification on coral reefs using this NOAA simulation.
 Understanding Ocean Acidification Simulation